 Heads of Learning also liaise closely with outside agencies and families as well as cascading safeguarding information internally as appropriate.

-A Link Governor for Safeguarding meets regularly with the Designated Safeguarding Officers for pupils.
+A Link Governor for Safeguarding meets regularly with the Designated Safeguarding Leads for pupils.

 The Governing Body are the accountable body for ensuring the safety of the school and reviews its policies/procedures annually.